 The system works to replace the weakening of the support system of the front of the neck.
 The procedure is combined with facial liposuction, and is performed under local anesthesia.
 Swelling resolves within a week and has much less downtime than a traditional open neck procedure.
 This procedure works best in people who have lost the contour in the neck but still have good skin elasticity.

 Open Neck Lift with Tightening of the Muscles

-The best candidates for an open neck-lift are those whose thinner necks are showing the earliest signs of aging and muscle-banding.
-Also, people who have had a previous facelift and only see age-related changes in the neck may opt for an open neck-lift.
-The goal of this procedure is to tighten the neck-bands one to the other in the front of the neck, and then pull the muscle tight behind the ears, where excess skin can be removed.
+The best candidates for an open neck lift are those whose thinner necks are showing the earliest signs of aging and muscle banding.
+Also, people who have had a previous facelift and only see age-related changes in the neck may opt for an open neck lift.
+The goal of this procedure is to tighten the neck bands together in the front of the neck, and then pull the muscle tight behind the ears where excess skin can be removed.
 This is not a procedure for when there is jowling or relaxation in the face, as this will accentuate the facial relaxation.

 The procedure can be performed under local anesthesia as follows:

 - An incision is made below the chin, and the skin is separated off the underlying muscles (platysma muscles)